10 Essential Electrical Safety Tips For Homeowners

 We also have a great blog section on many other topics.
 Go check them out.
 We have ones on how to save on energy bills, the cost of getting a house rewired, guides for burst pipe repair and much more.

-With more than two decades of experience, we’re the go-to provider for building refurbishment, remedial works, and maintenance solutions in Cork and the surrounding areas.
+With more than two decades of experience, we’re the go-to provider for building refurbishment, remedial works, and facility management services in Cork and the surrounding areas.
 Need help with wiring and electrical services?
 Drop us a message via the online form or get in touch on 021 4193056 today.